John-Li-happy/ForHuaRongTrail/README.md

 ## History
 **"HuaRongTrail"** is an acient Chinese puzzle game designed by unknown, which inspired by an event in late Han Dynasty.
 In "Chibi" battle, **Cao Cao**(a military strategist) was defeated by Liu(another military strategist). **Cao** had to flee through a narrow canyon called "HuarongTrail", however, Liu's troop had already  waited in HuarongTrail.
 In order to survive, **Cao** had to do some clever moves.

-In 1980s, people using computer to enumarate the potensial solutions, found out that 81 is the least step-count of HuarongTrail.
+In 1980s, people using computer to enumarate all the potensial solutions, found out "81: is the least step-count of HuarongTrail.

 ## Technoligies
 Model-View-ViewModel(MVVM)